Eskata FDA Approval History

 The most common side effects of Eskata include itching, stinging, crusting, swelling, redness and scaling.

-Development History and FDA Approval Process for Eskata
+Development Timeline for Eskata